 Akbar inherited Mughal legacies in the matters of religion.
 His father Humayun and his grandfather Babur were not fanatics.
 They had not conquered India with a religious motive.
 Their motive was purely political.
 Though Babur had declared Jehad on the eve of certain important wars, his motive was only to unite and encourage the Muslim soldiers.
 Babur and Humayun were no doubt men of learning and liberal outlook.

 Akbar’s father Humayun during his extreme distress as a homeless wanderer had kept his pregnant wife Hamida Banu Begum under the protection of the Hindu king of Amarkot.
-The Hindu king being sympathetic at his misfortune had given shelter to Hamida Banu Begum in his own house where Akbar was born.
-The gesture of that Hindu king even at the dangerous hours during the rule of Sher Shah was really an unforgettable memory of Akbar.
-This incident might have inspired the future emperor to adopt some liberal policy to Hindus.
+The Hindu king being sympathetic to his misfortune had given shelter to Hamida Banu Begum in his own house where Akbar was born.
+The gesture of that Hindu king even during the dangerous hours during the rule of Sher Shah was really an unforgettable memory of Akbar.
+This incident might have inspired the future emperor to adopt some liberal policies for Hindus.

 Influence of Sufi friends

 Akbar had come in close contact with two of his Sufi friends known as Faizi and Abul Fazal who were highly cultured and thoroughly liberal in their outlook.
 They influenced Akbar to show respect toward different faiths and cultures.